arthurbrenno/architecture/README.md

 ## Key Components

-Overture is built around several core classes that provide the foundation for its functionality:
+Architecture is built around several core classes that provide the foundation for its functionality:

 ### **BaseModel**

-A base class for all data schemas in Overture, extending `msgspec.Struct`.
+A base class for all data schemas in Architecture, extending `msgspec.Struct`.
 It provides fast serialization/deserialization capabilities and utility methods for JSON handling.

 ### **Entity**